 We are not certified organic, but use OMRI organic amendments, cover cropping, composting, and focus on revitalizing the soil.
 We use no toxic substances.

-Kubota B7800 Tractor plus implements, BCS 732 Tiller- Mower, Two 3/4 ton pickups and 16' flat bed trailer.
-These are available for hire, or possible use.
+Kubota B7800 Tractor plus implements, BCS 732 Tiller- Mower, A 3/4 ton pickup and 16' flat bed trailer.
+These are available for hire, or possible use this year and eventually would be part of the sale.

 Over the years, we've welcomed people of diverse backgrounds and orientations.
-Resonance with individuals, along with their having skills, experience, and resources to contribute, no matter their diverse background, is essential.
+Resonance with individuals, along with their having skills, experience, and resources, no matter their diverse background, is essential.

 For fostering a safe environment, we encourage the safety of those who either visit or live with us on this land.